 The technology of the steel and iron foundry

-The challenge for historic foundries was on the one hand, in the high melting point of iron and, on the other hand, in the correct mixing ratio of iron and carbon, where the different designations for iron and steel have their origins.
-All iron with a carbon content of less than 2% is today called steel.
-More than 2 % is usually denominated as cast iron, while pure iron hardly makes an appearance.
-The secret in ancient times was to remove or to add carbon.
-Since the melting furnaces in the foundries at those times mostly consisted of natural stone and the melting point had to be reached with hard coal, large quantities of molten metal were still not possible and neither could impurities be prevented.
-Only modern blast furnaces, operated with coke and provided with heat resistant linings, allowed greater melting capacity and more efficient methods for a foundry.
-By the blowing in of oxygen, further impurities could be removed, resulting in increasingly higher quality steels and cast iron.
-The foundry technology grew.
+The challenge for historic foundries was on the one hand the high melting point of iron and on the other hand the correct mixing ratio of iron and carbon, from where the different names for iron and steel originate.
+Every iron with a carbon content of 2% is called steel today.
+About 2 % is usually traded under cast iron, while pure iron barely appears.
+The secret in earlier times was to divert or admit carbon.
+Since the melting furnaces in the former foundries mostly consisted of natural stone and the melting point had to be achieved with hard coal, large amounts of melt were not yet possible and impurities could not be prevented either.
+Only modern blast furnaces, which operated with coke and which were provided with refractory linings, allowed for greater smelting and more rational processes.
+By blowing in oxygen, it was then possible to eliminate further impurities, which resulted in increasingly high-quality steels and cast iron.

-The Silbitz Foundry Group offers the highest level of innovation
+The foundry Silbitz Group offers the highest level of innovation